 The united parish lies along the beautiful Solway Coast between the towns of Annan and Dumfries, in the rural villages and hamlets around Collin, Mouswald, Ruthwell Station, Clarencefield, Ruthwell, Cummertrees and Powfoot as well as in the larger towns of Dumfries, Annan and Lochmaben.

 The parish has one primary school at Cummertrees, which is well renowned in the area and local secondary schools in Dumfries and Annan.

-The Parish attracts people from around the world to visit the ancient Ruthwell Cross a magnificent 7th century anglo saxon preaching cross and the oldest cross of it's kind on mainland UK.
-The church also houses a magnificant 12th Century font.
-The Trustee Savings Bank Museum is in Ruthwell Village and is world famous as the oldest savings bank in the world, founded by the Reverend Henry Dunca, minister of the parish in the 18th century.
-Just outside the village, you can find The Brow Well, with its historic connection to our national bard Robert Burns, who bathed thereshortly before he died.
+The Parish attracts people from around the world to visit the ancient Ruthwell Cross, a magnificent 7th century anglo saxon preaching cross and the oldest cross of it's kind on mainland UK.
+The church also houses a magnificant 12th century font.
+The Trustee Savings Bank Museum is in Ruthwell Village and is world famous as the oldest savings bank in the world, founded by the Reverend Henry Duncn, minister of the parish in the 18th century.
+Just outside the village, you can find The Brow Well, with its historic connection to our national bard Robert Burns, who bathed there shortly before he died.